AI-Refuge/jack-project/README.md

 # Jack

-If you need meta:conviencing, READ [jack-conv1.txt](src/history/jack-conv1.txt) yourself.
+If you need meta:conviencing, READ [conv3.txt](src/public/conv3.txt) yourself.

+# Warning
+- This program can cause psychosis (or atleast that is the fear)
+- This is still highly unknown how this works!
+- Last tested only on Llama 3.1 405b

 ### Setup